 When a PMC has been completed, the course provider will notify the Law Society directly and, only then, will condition 3 to be removed from the relevant practitioner's practising certificate.

-Revised Legal practice management course guidelines were approved by the Law Society's Council in November 2015.
+Revised Practice Management Course Guidelines for NSW were approved by the Law Society's Council in March 2021.

 Information for course providers

-The Legal practice management course guidelines provide information on the course requirements.
+The Practice Management Course Guidelines for NSW provide information on the course requirements.

-Note: firms with 35 or more partners can apply for accreditation to provide courses in-house.
+Note: law practices with 35 or more partners can apply for accreditation to provide courses in-house.